 The Federal Tort Claims Act

 This section is provided as guidance in response to frequently asked questions about the Federal Tort Claims Act.
-The reader is reminded that legal counsel should be sought whenever questions arise concerning federal employment laws within the confines of a particular set of circumstances.
-Consult the regional U.S. Attorney representing your IHS Area Office.
+The reader is reminded that legal counsel should be sought whenever questions arise.
+Consult the appropriate HHS attorney representing your IHS Area Office.

 Coverage: It is generally understood that the negligent acts or omissions committed by federal employees acting within the scope of their official duties are covered under the FTCA.
 Also federal employees assigned to a self-determination contractor under the Intergovernmental Personnel Act or commissioned officers detailed under a memorandum of agreement pursuant to section 214 of the Public Health Service Act are protected by the FTCA, as if they worked directly for a federal agency.
 The critical factor is whether, at the time of the alleged negligent act, the IHS or the Tribal program had the right to control or supervise the activity.